p-salazarhamm/Animal_surveillance_Valley_Fever/README.md

 * *Coccidioides* wass present in a diverse number of hosts (14 mammalian species) adding nine new species of wild mammals.
 However, there does not appear to be one sole dominant host.
 * *Coccidioides* appeared to be commensal and in low relative abundance and its presence didn't disrupt the normal lung mycobiome.

+James AE, Pastenkos G, Bradway D, Baszler T. Autochthonous transmission of *Coccidioides* in animals, Washington, USA.
+Emerg Infect Dis.
+2019;25(1):123–125. https://doi.org/10.3201/eid2501.180411

+* Five cases of coccidioidomycosis in animals that were acquired within Washington, USA, that have not traveled outside of Washington, Oregon, Idaho, and Montana, regardless of the amount of time between travel and onset of disease.

 Huckabone SE, Gulland FMD, Johnson SM, Colegrove KM, Dodd EM, Pappagianis D, et al. Coccidioidomycosis and other systemic mycoses of marine mammals stranding along the central California, USA coast: 1998-2012.
 J Wildl Dis.
 2015;51(2):295–308. https://doi.org/10.7589/2014-06-143

 * Of >7,000 mammals stranding along the California coast, 36 had coccidioidomycosis (15 sea lions, 20 sea otters, and one harbor seal)